“It’s not the tools that you have faith in – tools are just tools. They work, or they don’t work. It’s people you have faith in or not.” – Steve Jobs

 Having the best quality set of paintbrushes doesn’t make you the next Picasso.
 Nor does having a great computer and a code editor make you a great programmer.
-Every trade has their tools but those tools are nothing without the skills behind them.
+Every trade has its tools but those tools are nothing without the skills behind them.

 In short, productivity tools can make you productive, but they can’t do it alone.